cn0047/monitoring/README.md

 ![Demo: how to use monitoring](/src/go-app/.gae/static/i/demo.gif)

-All you need just open main [page](http://itismonitoring.appspot.com/) and add your web resource/service/page/etc. to monitoring.
+All you need just open main [page](http://itismonitoring.appspot.com/) and add your web resource/service/page/etc to `monitoring`.
 <br>That's it!
 And no more additional steps required!
-<br>We will collect your metrics immediately,
+<br>`monitoring` will collect your metrics immediately,
 and soon (depending on your schedule configuration) you will be able to see insights on the main dashboard charts.